 To recognize academic achievement, CWU awards tuition waivers and/or scholarships to freshman and transfers entering CWU in the fall.
 This gift aid selection is based on a combination of high school GPA and standardized test scores for freshman and the GPA for transfers.
 These awards are merit based and granted for the first year of instruction at CWU.
 To be eligible for this merit gift aid, students must be admitted to CWU by February 1.
 We encourage you to apply for admission through the CWU website.
 The online admission application will expedite the admissions process and enable you to be considered for these merit based waivers and/or scholarships that are only available to early applicants.

-The CWU Scholarships Web Site also includes a link to the General Scholarship Application and links to departmental scholarship applications that will allow entering and active students to apply for CWU Foundation Scholarships.
-Application deadline is March 1st.
+The CWU Scholarships Web Site also includes a link to the General Scholarship Application (GSA) and links to departmental scholarship applications that will allow entering and active students to apply for CWU Foundation Scholarships.
+Application deadline is February 1st.

 TIP: ORGANIZE YOUR RESOURCES